 Neato Botvac D7 Connected: A New Look!

-The upcoming Neato Botvac D7 Connected is designed for larger floor areas that need a deeper clean.
+The upcoming Neato Botvac D7 Connected (my full review here!) is designed for larger floor areas that need a deeper clean.
 Measuring 12.5 inches long, 13.2 inches wide, and 3.9 inches high, it can get under most furniture to clean.
 The width and the D shape of the robot vacuum cleaner also allow it to get close to edges while being able to clean more areas with a single pass.

 The Botvac D7 Connected might have the same shape as the earlier Botvac Connected robots, but it has a metallic finish that makes it more resistant to scratches and dust.
 It also adds two more LED indicator buttons than the previous models.
 The new buttons make it easier for you to know what the problem is, the battery level, the cleaning mode used, and the Wi-Fi status.